 Tracey Carpenter, Clinic Lead/LLMSW

-Remy is the HR Generalist Associate at MARI.
+Remy is the HR Generalist at MARI.
 She has been with U-M since 2015, working both at Michigan Medicine and Central Campus.
-Remy graduated with a Bachelor of Science from Eastern Michigan University and an MSA in Human Resources from Central Michigan University.
-She enjoys running, a good book, and all things food.
+Remy graduated with a Bachelor of Science from Eastern Michigan University and an MS in Human Resources from Central Michigan University.
+Remy also holds her SHRM-CP certificate.
+Outside of the office she enjoys running, a good book, and all things food.

 Cindy Davis, M.Ed, Senior Patient Services Advocate